 - to enlist participation from interested individuals and organizations that serve the local Spanish-speaking communit

-Feel free to view past and upcoming agendas and activites by clicking in the menu selection to the right.
+Feel free to view past and upcoming agendas and activities by clicking here.